Computing at Westfield Primary School

 Our curriculum is designed to be progressive, building on skills and knowledge in each year group.
 Our curriculum nurtures the pupils’ inquisitive minds, encouraging them to ask questions and discover ‘what happens when..?’
 It develops their independence in being able to become confident and competent communicators and creative designers and developers.

 The Westfield Computing curriculum is split into three key areas of learning:

 Digital Literacy, including staying safe online

-To meet the requirements of the National Curriculum, Westfield Primary Schools uses Purple Mash alongside Google’s ‘Be Internet Legends’ online safety program of learning.
+To meet the requirements of the National Curriculum, Westfield Primary Schools uses Knowsley Council's scheme of work in all areas as well as keeping up to date with current safeguarding issues around internet safety using Local Authority advice and national websites such as South West Grid for Learning, thinkyouknow and Saferinternet.org.
 In addition, we use a variety of physical robotic resources to develop children’s understanding of Computer Science such as Beebots and Probots.

 Our Computing curriculum at Westfield Primary School has been carefully crafted and constructed to ensure that we inspire, engage and motivate our children.
 We aim for all our children to have secured age-related skills and knowledge before they leave Westfield Primary School as well as a passion and enjoyment of computing.
 This equips them with the ability to take these skills on to the next stage in their education and into the wider world.

 To ensure that each pupil is able to secure age-related expectations and above, our Computing curriculum enables our pupils to achieve with a progressive structure of scaffolding and support in lessons.
 Our most able pupils will progress to developing further questions and investigations of their own through a carefully chosen sequence of lessons and challenges.